osisoft/PI-Adapter/V1/Configuration/Schedules Configuration.md

 ## Schedules schema

-The full schema definition for the schedules configuration is in the component specific schedules file: _AdapterName_Schedules_schema.json_
+The full schema definition for the schedules configuration is in the  _AdapterName_Schedules_schema.json_ here:

 Windows: *%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas*